eschnett/HexVTKHDF.jl/README.md

 ## Installation

-The package depends on the unregistered packages HexMeshes and HexSBPSAT — `Pkg.develop`/`Pkg.add` them by path/URL first.
 Makie is a weak dependency: the plotting API materialises only when a Makie backend is loaded.